Arena Cobra Ultra Swipe Goggles Review The Best Anti-Fog Goggle Ever

 The Arena Cobra Ultra Swipe is the latest premium swim goggle from Arena.
 Here’s a full review of the goggles, including pros and cons, and how they perform in the water.

-The Arena Cobra Ultra Swipe Goggles are the latest goggles made by Arena and completely change the game when it comes to swim goggles.
+The Arena Cobra Ultra Swipe Goggles are Arena’s latest product and completely change the game when it comes to swim goggles.

 As a longtime fan of Arena swim gear, and of the original Arena Cobra Ultra Swim Goggles, I was stoked to see how the updated version, the Swipes, compared in the pool.

-The big feature of these swim goggles is the anti-fog technology that literally “resets” the anti-fog coating each time you (gently) wipe it, ensuring clear vision for longer in the water.
+The big feature of these swim goggles is the anti-fog technology that literally “resets” the anti-fog coating each time you (gently) wipe it, ensuring comfortable and clear vision for longer in the water.

 On top of that, the Swipes are excellent goggles in terms of fit, performance, and color options.